mohdumer7/Admin-dashboard-React/README.md

-# This ia Full Fledge Admin Dashboard App Built with React using Syncfusion
+# This is a Full Fledge Admin Dashboard App Built with React using Syncfusion

 ## Features such as